kamermanpr/Amitriptyline.HIVSN/README.md

 * Ami.ChestPain: Reported experiencing chest pain (nonspecific) when receiving amitriptyline

 ### xover.BOCF.csv & xover.PP.csv
-Pain intensity data for the complete dataset (n = 124, baseline carried forward for participants with missing data), and the reduced dataset (n = 122, completed study per protocol)
+Pain intensity data for the complete dataset [n = 124, baseline observation carried forward (BOCF) used to interpolate missing data), and the reduced dataset [n = 122, completed study per protocol (PP)]
 * ID: Participant code
 * ARV: On antiretroviral therapy
 * Order: Order of treatment - PA = Placebo then Amitriptyline, AP = Amitriptyline then Placebo
 * Period: First (week 1-6) or second (week 9-15) period of treatment
 * Treatment: P = Placebo, A = Amitriptyline
 * Time1/Time2/Time3: Pain intensity rating on week 1, 3 and 6 of each treatment period